Anthony Pascal Rebello: Bishop

-Pope Francis appointed him Bishop of the Roman Catholic Diocese of Francistown, Botswana in the Ecclesiastical Province of Pretoria, South Africa on 5 July 2021.
+Pope Francis appointed him Bishop of Francistown in Botswana in the Ecclesiastical Province of Pretoria, South Africa on 5 July 2021.

 He was consecrated and installed at the Our Lady of the Desert Cathedral, in Francistown, on 4 September 2021.
 The Principal Consecrator was Archbishop Franklyn Atese Nubuasah, Bishop of Gaborone assisted by Archbishop Dabula Anthony Mpako, Archbishop of Pretoria and Archbishop Peter Bryan Wells, Titular Archbishop of Marcianopolis.

 Death

 Bishop Anthony Pascal Rebello died suddenly on the morning of Saturday, 4 May 2024, while on a prayer walk in Tati Siding, in the Diocese of Francistown.
 He was 74 years of age.